-2.5.
-Comments.
-Our analysis of repeated games of incomplete information is restricted to the known-own payoffs case.
-One of the difficulties in extending the result to the general case is connected with the design of punishment strategies.
-In the known-own payoffs case, the set of i's individually rational payoffs, as well as -i's strategy that minmaxes player i, does not depend on the beliefs of player i or the type of players -i (see section 2.3 above or Lemma 4 in Appendix B).
+the set of i's individually rational payoffs as well as -i's strategy that minmaxes player i do not depend on the beliefs of player i or the type of players -i (see Section 2.3 above or Lemma 4 in Appendix B).
 This fact allows us to construct equilibria in which minmax strategies are used without any information revelation; we need only to make sure to choose continuation payoffs so that all types of minmaxing players have incentives to randomize with the same probabilities among all pure strategies in the support of the (possibly mixed) minmax strategy.